 1. Remove Tripping Hazards

-About 9,500 seniors die from falling every year, and the U.S. Centers for Disease Control and Prevention estimate that one in four Americans over the age of 65 fall each year.
+About 9,500 seniors die from falling every year, and the U.S. Centers for Disease Control and Prevention estimate that one in four Americans over the age of 65 falls each year.
 To help minimize the danger of falls for seniors, make sure all loose objects — such as shoes, magazines, boxes, and blankets — are off the floor.
 Remove any open extension cords that could present a falling hazard.
 It is a good idea to coil cords and wires or tape them to the wall so your senior cannot trip over them.
 Putting rugs away and repairing loose carpets will also help protect against falls.

 2. Keep the Home Well-Lit